 Consider Flooring Material

 The type of wood flooring material you choose can also have an impact on the appropriate width of the planks.
 Some materials, such as hardwood, can be more prone to expansion and contraction due to changes in temperature and humidity.
-In these cases, narrower planks may be a more stable option as they can help to minimize the impact of these fluctuations on the overall appearance and durability of the flooring.
-Though when using wood flooring of a wider width, it’s very possible with our knowledge of woods reactions to these environments, to install in a sound and stable way.
+In these cases, narrower planks may be a more stable option as they can help minimize the impact of these fluctuations on the overall appearance and durability of the flooring.
+However, when using wood flooring of a wider width, it’s very possible with our knowledge of wood reactions to these environments, to install in a sound and stable way.

 Consider Installation Method

 The installation method you choose can also impact the appropriate width of your wood flooring.
-For example, if you are installing the flooring over a radiant heating system, narrower planks may be a better choice as they can help to minimize the risk of gaps or warping due to temperature changes.
-When adding in a wider plank flooring, typically 7” or wider, you will want to do what is called glue assist to minimize not only the movement of the wood over time, but also any possible future squeaks in your flooring.
+For example, if you are installing flooring over a radiant heating system, narrower planks may be a better choice as they can help minimize the risk of gaps or warping due to temperature changes.
+When adding in a wider plank flooring, typically 7” or wider, you will want to do what is called glue assist to minimize not only the movement of the wood over time but also any possible future squeaks in your flooring.

 In Conclusion

-Choosing the right width of wood flooring for your home requires careful consideration of a number of different factors.
+Choosing the right width of wood flooring for your home requires careful consideration of several different factors.
 Room size, style, functionality, flooring material, and installation method all play a role in determining the appropriate width of your planks.
 By taking these factors into account and consulting with a flooring professional, you can choose a width that will enhance the beauty and functionality of your space for years to come.